Nehle/horux/README.md

 ```

 ### `chain(reducers)`
-Creates a reducer that starts calling the supplied reducer with the supplied state and action, but an additional `next` parameter, that, when called, will call the next reducer in order with the supplied state and the original action.
+Creates a reducer that starts calling the first reducer in the array with supplied state and action, but an additional `next` parameter, that, when called, will call the next reducer in order with the supplied state and the original action.
 If `next` is not called by a reducer, the chain will stop.

 ```js
 import { chain } from "higher-order-reducers";